-The aim of this work is to develop a method to design optimized qMT protocols to minimize B1-sensitivity of qMT parameters (particularly F), by regularizing the CRLB optimization condition with a B1-sensitivity term.
+The aim of this work is to develop a method to incorporate B1-sensitivity considerations into the optimization of qMT data acquisition, by regularizing the CRLB optimization condition with a B1-sensitivity term.
 We first derived a B1-sensitivity expression that was used to regularize the CRLB condition.
 Using simulations, we then explored the B1-sensitivity of qMT for several different uniform sampling protocol configurations.
 The optimal regularization term for the pool-size ratio was determined, and a sample qMT protocol was iteratively optimized using the CRLB condition both with and without the regularization term.
 The robustness of three protocols (uniform, CRLB, CRLB + B1 regularization) were then investigated using Monte Carlo simulations for a range of signal-to-noise ratios (SNR), B1-inaccuracies, and tissue values.
+Lastly, the qMT optimization framework developed and presented here is released as an open-source package.

 THEORY